 Having a loved one in recovery is such a blessing!
 But navigating the holiday season and integrating your newly sober loved one back into family gatherings can be daunting to think about.

 This will be the first time in two years my son is spending the holidays with the family.
 He is currently doing well and is sober.
-We have had many Thanksgiving and Christmas celebrations with him being high or simply not showing up at all.
+We’ve had many Thanksgiving and Christmas celebrations at which he was high or simply didn’t show up at all.
 My family members are all aware of his addiction struggles.
-In hindsight, I don’t know if that was a good or bad decision telling them about his drug use.
-I know it is difficult for me to not keep an eye on him when he is at my house and it can at times make things tense.
+In hindsight, I don’t know if telling them about his drug use was a good or bad decision.

+It is difficult for me to not keep an eye on him when he is at my house, which can make things tense.
 Do I ask the female family members to lock their purses in their car, just in case he gets the urge to take some cash?
-He is starting a new job so he should not have to take money from others anymore.
-But if something happened and money went missing, how would I handle that.
-Based on past situations just like this, I can already picture in my mind what will happen: I will overreact and start yelling at him and he will come up with a good story to make me feel guilty for even asking if he took it.
+He is starting a new job, so he should not have to take money from others anymore.
+But if something happened and money went missing, how would I handle that?
+Based on past situations like this, I can already picture in my mind what will happen: I will overreact and start yelling at him.
+He will come up with a good story to make me feel guilty for even asking if he took it.
 Then the evening will have been ruined.

-I was at a Families Against Narcotics forum a few weeks ago and it was suggested that we ask our addicted loved ones how they are feeling about the upcoming holidays and what the feel is the best way to deal with the family celebrations.
+I was at a Families Against Narcotics forum a few weeks ago.
+They suggested that we ask our addicted loved ones how they are feeling about the upcoming holidays.
+We can ask what they feel is the best way to deal with the family celebrations.
 A few of the people in recovery admitted that the holidays are very hard for them.
-For some, it makes them feel bad because of all of the missed holidays or ones where they embarrassed their parents by making scenes or passing out after dinner or sometimes even during dinner!
+Some feel bad remembering all of the missed holidays, ones where they embarrassed their parents by making scenes, or ones where they passed out after dinner.
+Sometimes even during dinner!

 One of the most important things to be thankful for any holiday season is the gift of sobriety in our loved ones.
 Nothing else compares to the happiness and relief it brings to all parties involved.